sdkitagawa/SWE-Career-Help/README.md

 </br>

-## 5 Tips for Junior Software Engineers
+## 5 Tips for a Junior Software Engineers

 1. Take the time you feel you need to restructure and adapt your learning within the programming area, be free and feel good about it.
 2. Don't be shy to comment your code while you are studying so it's clear to you what you're doing, things are made of levels and should scale that way.
-3. Be the person who asks questions, ask lots of questions, gather information and take proper notes accurately and clearly in your note, be accurate and effective.
+3. Be the person who asks questions, ask lots of questions, gather information and take proper notes accurately and clearly in your notes, be accurate and effective.
 4. During your study sessions, only move on to a new topic when you feel comfortable with something.
-For example, if you are studying more about <strong>Data Structures</strong>, stick with it until you feel comfortable and confident about this topic, when you feel comfortable you move on to new content.
+For example if you are studying more about <strong>Data Structures</strong>, stick with it until you feel comfortable and confident about this topic when you feel comfortable you move on to new content.
-5. Don't be ashamed of searching for something or just asking someone else about a topic you're not that good! <strong>We are no encyclopedias!</strong>
+5. Don't be ashamed of searching for something or just asking someone else about a topic you're not that good! `We are no encyclopedias!`
 <br><br>

 ## How to be a successful Software Engineer

-To succeed in life you need to focus on what really matters, and what really matters is what you want to do.
+To succeed in life you need to focus on what really matters and what really matters is what you wanna do.
 You should never care about what people think, say or how other people will judge you.

 <br><br>

 ## The Best Searching Engine for Software Engineers

-Today I bring to you guys the definitive tool for Software Engineers, Developers and such, <strong>behold the [YouCode](https://you.com/code "Best searching engine for Developers, Software Engineers and Data Scientists")</strong>!
+This time I bring to you guys the definitive tool for Software Engineers, Developers and such <strong>behold the [YouCode](https://you.com/code "Best searching engine for Developers, Software Engineers and Data Scientists")</strong>!
 Using this little bad boy you can let AI generate code based on your searched query, you can literally find code snippets with accessible copy and paste buttons.

 <br><br>